-Sen. Tim Kaine, still experiencing long covid, introduces bill to research and combat it
+Kaine introduces bill to research and combat long covid, after suffering it himself

 Either way, that’s potentially hundreds of thousands or tens of millions of people with mysterious lingering symptoms.
 They can include neurological effects, brain fog, heart problems, respiratory problems — they run the gamut, medical researchers told The Post last week.

-“That’s going to put a burden on our health care system,” Kaine said, “and it’s also going to require some research and some understanding, compassion, for people dealing with these symptoms — adjustments and accommodations in the workplace.
+“That’s going to put a burden on our health-care system,” Kaine said, “and it’s also going to require some research and some understanding, compassion, for people dealing with these symptoms — adjustments and accommodations in the workplace.
 There’s going to be a lot of consequences of this.”

 Kaine developed flu-like symptoms in March 2020 in the earliest wave of the pandemic in the United States, when coronavirus tests were not even widely available, and then tested positive for coronavirus antibodies in May 2020.
-Most of his symptoms, “very mild,” went away in a matter of weeks.
+Most of his symptoms, “very mild,” went away within weeks.
 But the nerve tingling never stopped.

 He went to see a neurologist and got an MRI, but the doctor told him everything looked fine.
-In a way Kaine was relieved — but left baffled.
+In a way, Kaine was relieved — but left baffled.
 “I know how my body felt before I got covid, I know how it felt when I got covid, and it’s not gone back to where it was before,” he said.
-"That gives me an understanding for people who talk about these long covid symptoms.”
+“That gives me an understanding for people who talk about these long covid symptoms.”

 Many of the people he has talked to about their experiences have also had trouble finding a root cause of their lingering symptoms when they visit a doctor, Kaine said.
 Some are told not to worry, or that their symptoms could be from depression and anxiety, he said.
 But their symptoms can often be far more serious than what Kaine is experiencing, he said.
 “I can do everything I could do before.
 I don’t lose sleep over it.
 It’s not painful, it’s not debilitating.
 It’s just weird,” Kaine said.
 “For a lot of people it’s more than weird.
 It’s painful.
 It’s debilitating.”